 The institution meets the standard.
-The SBVC Office of Research, Planning, and Institutional Effectiveness have made numerous presentations to the SBCCD Board of Trustees, most recently concerning Scorecard data and Strategic Planning.
-Just as ARCC data was previously presented to the college and board, its replacement, Scorecard, is given the same amount of attention.
-Information from Scorecard is used for planning at both the district and college [Evidence: Board Minutes].
+The SBVC Office of Research, Planning and Institutional Effectiveness has made numerous presentations to the SBCCD Board of Trustees, most recently concerning Scorecard data and strategic planning.
+Just as Accountability Reporting for the Community College (ARCC) data were previously presented to SBVC and the board, its replacement, Scorecard, is given the same amount of attention.
+Information from Scorecard is used for planning at both SBCCD and SBVC (2.67).

-The campus uses a variety of methodologies to assess the public perception of campus programs, quality of education, campus safety and campus resources and accessibility.
-Campus data and analyses are distributed via e-mail in the President's Newsletter, Chancellor's Chat, Student Services Report and other periodic updates.
-The campus homepage shares news about the campus including statistical data analyses.
-Printed copies of studies and reports are housed in the appropriate office and/or the library.
-For instance, the SLO Executive Summaries are available through the VPI's office and in the library reference collection.
+The campus uses a variety of methodologies to assess the public perception of campus programs, quality of education, campus safety, and campus resources and accessibility.
+Campus data and analyses are distributed via e-mail in the President's Newsletter, Chancellor's Chat, Student Services Report, and other periodic updates.
+SBVC's homepage shares news about the campus including statistical data analyses.
+Printed copies of studies and reports are housed in the appropriate office and/or the Library.
+For instance, the SLO executive summaries are available through the VPI's office and in the library reference collection (2.68).

-Although the campus has hosted Town Hall meetings and education summits, the campus has not done enough in recent years to determine the needs and perceptions of the community in our service area.
-During the 2011/2012 academic year plans were made to update the 2006 Golden and Associates telephone survey of the local community.
+Although the campus has hosted town hall meetings and education summits, the campus has not done enough in recent years to determine the needs and perceptions of the community in SBVC's service area.
+During the 2011-2012 academic year, plans were made to update the 2006 Golden and Associates telephone survey of the local community.
 The survey was updated and student workers hired to conduct the interview in the evening hours.
-The plans to update the survey were cancelled after the departure of President Dr. Debra Daniels in February, 2012.
-The 2006 Golden and Associates telephone survey will be updated in Summer 2014, work with be done by hiring Work Study or Veteran Students to conduct them.
-One student will be proficient in Spanish.
-Evaluate results of survey in Fall 2014.
+The plans to update the survey were cancelled after the departure of President Dr. Debra Daniels in February 2012.

+The 2006 Golden and Associates telephone survey will be updated in summer 2014.
+Work will be done by hiring work study or veteran students to conduct them.
+One student will be proficient in Spanish (2.69).